 (a) Duplicates

-We found that while the description logic (DL) approach does in fact identify potential duplicates it is much more sensitive to insufficiencies in modelling.
+The description logic approach identified potential duplicates it is much more sensitive to insufficiencies in modelling.

 (b) Missing hierarchical relations

 The reasoner was successful in identifying a significant number of missing connections between the LOINC codes.
 A comparison of the two networks (see Table 2) confirms that the inferred hierarchy is indeed richer as it has more connections.